How to Get to Taman Negara Pahang – Transport Routes from Kuala Lumpur, Cameron Highlands, Penang and Cherating

 For most travellers, Kuala Lumpur is the main starting point when planning a trip to Taman Negara Pahang.
 Whether you arrive in Malaysia via KLIA or are already staying in the city, Kuala Lumpur offers the widest range of transport options to reach the national park.

 The primary gateway to Taman Negara is Kuala Tahan village, located on the banks of the Tembeling River.
-This is where park headquarters, guides, boat services, and most accommodations are based.
+This is where guides, boat services, and most accommodation are based.
+Every route from Kuala Lumpur passes through Jerantut — a small town in Pahang that acts as the gateway to the park — before continuing to Kuala Tahan or Kuala Tembeling Jetty.

 By Private Transfer (Most Comfortable Option)